-Note: Articulate 360 stopped supporting Internet Explorer (IE11) in July 2022.
+Note: We stopped supporting Internet Explorer (IE11) in 2022.
 Read this article to learn more about this change.

 We use web fonts (WOFF files) in published courses, so text looks exactly the way you designed it and remains sharp when it’s scaled up or down.
 Web fonts allow us to control every glyph and character so text looks the same in all browsers, giving learners the best experience on every device.